BitcoinAndLightningLayerSpecs/lsp/LSPS0/README.md

 The 'LSP' is the API provider, and acts as the server.
 The 'client' is the API consumer.

+## Common Schemas

+As the transport layer protocol described in the following uses JSON, we often need to agree upon how particular types of data are encoded into JSON.
+This is described in the separate [Common Schemas](common-schemas.md) document.

 ## Protocol

 ### Lightning Peer-To-Peer Transport